Smoothing and adaptation of shifted P\'olya Tree ensembles: Aggregation of a Pólya Tree

 \subsection{Smoothing of frequentist forest estimators.}

-Inference methods that rely on single-tree constructions are usually limited in their performance as they entail piecewise-constant estimators with independent heights.
-Actually, they are generally suboptimal on balls of Hölder classes with regularity $\alpha>1$.
-There is hope that their ensemble methods are less prone to such problems and are better suited for the inference of smoother parameters.
-In this section, we discuss a toy model from \cite{2014arXiv1407.3939A} highlighting this fact.
+Since they entail piecewise-constant estimators with independent heights, inference methods that rely on single-tree constructions are usually limited in their performance.
+They are generally suboptimal on balls of Hölder classes with regularity $\alpha>1$.
+Nonetheless, there is hope that their ensemble methods are less prone to such problems and better suited for the inference of smoother parameters.
+In this section, we discuss a toy model from \cite{2014arXiv1407.3939A} which confirms this intuition.

-Let's assume that we are faced with the problem of estimating some map $f_0\colon [0;1) \to \R$ (density estimation, regression, Gaussian white noise problem etc.).
-Tree-based methods in this setting build upon a recursive partitioning of the interval $[0;1)$, so that the estimator is piecewise constant on this given partition.
-The values taken on each bin are typically defined by some average of the data.
-Consequently, in such $1$-dimensional setting, we should identify tree estimators with histogram estimators.
-Indeed, any partition of this interval can be represented by a binary tree.
-Purely random forests then rely on the aggregation of random histogram estimators, the bins of the partitions being random and independent from the observed data.
+Let's assume that we are faced with estimating some map $f_0\colon [0;1) \to \R$ (let it be in density estimation, regression, Gaussian white noise problem, etc.).
+Tree-based methods build upon a recursive partitioning of the interval $[0;1)$ so that the estimator is piecewise constant on this given partition.
+Some data average typically defines the values taken on each cell.
+Conversely, any partition in subintervals can be represented by a binary tree.
+Purely random forests then rely on the aggregation of random piecewise constant estimators, the cells of the partitions being random and independent of the observed data.